-For a complete listing of Applications, Related Documentation and Related Parts, please see the respective device information page on intersil.com: ISLA224P12
+For a complete listing of Applications, Related Documentation and Related Parts, please see the respective product information page.
+Also, please check the product information page to ensure that you have the most updated datasheet: ISLA216P.

 To report errors or suggestions for this datasheet, please go to: www.intersil.com/askourstaff